For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Follow our meal plan

 If you thought £3.50 was good value for lunch, think again.
-Our student meal plan will get you your breakfast, lunch, dinner and snacks for less than £3.50 a day.
+Our student meal plan will get you your breakfast, lunch, dinner and snacks for around the same price.

 Among the lunches in the plan are recipes for a bean salad, cheese and onion rosti and even a pasta dish.
 Almost all of them are cheaper than £1 a portion, with most costing far less.
-And, you get two other tasty, nutritious meals every day (plus snacks), all for less than a meal deal.
+And, you get two other tasty, nutritious meals every day (plus snacks), for a similar price.

 But what if you're absolutely desperate for a sandwich?
 Well, even then, a meal deal can still be beaten...